GardenGroupUO/Organisms/Documentation/source/Using_Run.rst

 	:tab-width: 4
 	:linenos:

 Lets go through each part of the Run.py file one by one to understand how to use it.
-You can find another example of a ``Run.py`` file at `github.com/GardenGroupUO/Organisms <https://github.com/GardenGroupUO/Organisms>`_ under ``Examples\Playground``.

 1) The elemental makeup of the cluster
 ======================================